rubensworks/article-ldtraversal-security-short/content/threats.md

 she would have two names for Bob appear in her results, namely "Bob" and "Dave", where this second result may be undesired.

+<span class="comment" data-author="RV">This made me think of another attack, where very long, possibly endless (!) data documents are served.
+Like 1GB literals or so.
+The victim there would be the query engine, which would run out of memory.
+Different mitigation as well.
+So I think this is a different attack.</span>

 **Mitigation**

-One solution to this threat [has already been proposed](cite:cites guidedlinktraversal), whereby the concept of _Content Policies_ are introduced.
+One solution to this threat [has been proposed](cite:cites guidedlinktraversal), whereby the concept of _Content Policies_ are introduced.
 These **policies can capture the notion of what one considers authoritative**, which can vary between different people or agents.